agormp/treetool/README.md

 # TreeTool: python script for manipulating and analyzing phylogenetic trees

-Script used for data analysis in the paper "XXX".
+Command line tool used for data analysis in the paper "Manual resolution of virome dark matter uncovers hundreds of viral families in the infant gut".

-Converts between different tree file formats.
-Performs various manipulations and analyses on trees
+Converts between different phylogenetic tree file formats.
+Performs various manipulations and analyses on trees.

 ## Availability